-In 2007, Rihanna got a Sanskrit prayer inked going down her hip.
+In 2007, Rihanna got a Sanskrit prayer going down her right hip.
 The tattoo was supposed to translate to “forgiveness, honesty, suppression and control”, a quote from the Sanatana Dharma.
 Unfortunately, the tattoo was misspelled and translated to “long suffering, truthfulness, self-restraint, inward calm, fear and fearlessness” instead.
-In addition to the incorrect translation, the her tattoo is also missing the rest of the original prayer, which reads “pleasure, pain, birth, death.” (more…)
+In addition to the incorrect translation, the text of her tattoo is also missing the rest of the original prayer, which reads “pleasure, pain, birth, death.”

-One of Rihanna’s first tattoos is a Pisces sign behind her right ear.
-It was done along with the music notes on her foot in 2006.
-The tattoo was done by a famous Brazilian artist who makes his clients book three years in advance, but luckily, Rihanna was in Tokyo at the same time as him and got it done.
+Rihanna’s very first tattoo was a Pisces sign behind her right ear which she has had since early 2006.
+The tattoo was done by a famous Brazilian artist who makes his clients book three years in advance, but luckily Rihanna was in Tokyo at the same time as him and got it done.

-Rihanna’s first tattoo is two music notes on the inside of her right foot.
+Rihanna’s second tattoo was two music notes on the inside of her right foot.
 The notes are a treble clef and sixteenth note.
-It is believed she got this tattoo done some time in 2006, and was inspired by her music career, as she was just starting out in the music industry at the time.
+It is believed top be inspired by her music career, as she was just starting out in the music industry at the time.

 She got the tattoo in Australia while she was in the country to perform at the Universal Music showcase on May 31, 2006.
 She kept it for many years, but eventually had it covered with a large falcon in June 2012.